Troll Wall: Climbing history

-The Troll Wall was first climbed in 1965 by a Norwegian team.
-The Norwegian team, consisting of Ole Daniel Enersen, Leif Norman Patterson, Odd Eliassen, and Jon Teigland, finished one day ahead of the British climbers Tony Howard, John Amatt, and Bill Tweedale, who established the most popular climbing route on the wall, the Rimmon Route.
+The Troll Wall was first climbed in 1965 by a Norwegian team consisting of Ole Daniel Enersen, Leif Norman Patterson, Odd Eliassen and Jon Teigland.
+They finished one day ahead of the British climbers Tony Howard, John Amatt and Bill Tweedale, who established the most popular climbing route on the wall, the Rimmon Route.
 As of 2003, this route was reported unclimbable because a rockfall in September 1998 destroyed five of its pitches.

 The wall saw its first winter ascent in March 1974, when Wojciech Kurtyka from Poland spent 13 days repeating the 1967 French Route.

 In 1979, the wall was free climbed for the first time by local climber Hans Christian Doseth and Ragnhild Amundsen.

-Today, there are many routes on the wall, ranging in length and difficulty.
+There are many routes on the wall, ranging in length and difficulty.
 The classic Rimmon and Swedish routes were normally free-climbed in a day or two until being heavily damaged by the 1998 rock falls.
 The longer and more engaging aid routes, such as the 1972 test piece Arch Wall (climbed by Ed and Hugh Drummond in 20 days), or the 1986 Death to All/Pretty Blond Vikings, which cuts through the steepest part of the wall, require advanced knowledge of big wall climbing and several days on the wall.

 Due to the serious character of the wall, in addition to a cold and damp climate, new routes on Troll Wall are rare.
 In February 2002, a Russian team established the Krasnoyarsk Route for 19 days.
 The 1200 m long Krasnoyarsk, graded f6c+/A4+, is generally thought to be the hardest aid route on the wall and was awarded first prize in the 2002 All Russia Winter Mountaineering Championships.

 In July 2010, Arch Wall, previously a serious aid route of difficulty up to A4+, saw its first all-free ascent by local climber Sindre Sæther and his father, Ole Johan.
 Arch Wall is about 1200 m of climbing over 37 pitches, and it took the two a total of 36 hours of climbing to reach the summit.

 In July 2012, Sindre and Ole Johan Sæther repeated the feat by free climbing the Krasnoyarsk Route.

 The most recent contribution to climbs on the Troll Wall is Katharsis, established by Polish climbers Marek Raganowicz and Marcin Tomaszewski over 18 days in January and February 2015.
 According to Planetmountain.com, the new route shares the first two pitches of the French Route, before forging a line between the Russian Route and Arch Wall.
 The team reported of difficulties up to A4/M7.